-Hyaluronic acid is often touted for its capability to "reverse" or stop aging.
-Hyaluronic acid is a component of the body's connective tissues and is known to cushion and oil.
-As you age, however, the forces of nature finish hyaluronic acid.
-Smoking and Diet can also affect your body's level of hyaluronic acid over time.
-Skin care products with hyaluronic acid are most often used to treat wrinkled skin.
+Hyaluronic acid is known for its capability to "reverse" or stop aging.
+Hyaluronic acid is a component of the body's connective tissues and is known to cushion the skin.
+As you age hyaluronic acid diminishes in the skin.
+Smoking and diet can also affect your body's level of hyaluronic acid over time.
+Skin care products with hyaluronic acid are most often used to help increase hydration levels in the skin.
 (Euro Botanicals Hyaluronic Acid Serum)

 7. Copper peptide

 Copper peptide supports collagen and elastin production, acts as an antioxidant, and promotes the production of glycosaminoglycans (think hyaluronic acid, as an example).
 Studies have also shown that copper-dependent enzymes raise the benefits of the body's natural tissue-building processes.
-The substance helps to smooth, firm, and softens skin, doing it in less time than most other anti-aging skin care products.
+This helps to smooth, firm, and soften the skin, doing it in less time than most other anti-aging skin care products.
 (Advanced Peptide Mask)

 8. Alpha-Lipoic Acid

-Alpha-Lipoic Acid is a newer, ultra-potent antioxidant that helps fight future skin damage and helps repair past damage.
-Alpha-lipoic acid has been stated to as a "universal antioxidant" because it's soluble in both water and oil, which permits its entrance to all parts of the cell.
+Alpha-Lipoic Acid is an ultra-potent antioxidant that helps fight future skin damage and helps repair past damage.
+Alpha-lipoic acid has been named a "universal antioxidant" because it's soluble in both water and oil, which permits its entrance to all parts of the cell.
 Alpha-lipoic acid reduces fine lines, gives skin a healthy glow, and boosts levels of other antioxidants, such as vitamin C. (Advanced Moisture Creme)